Aaloknry/Face-RecogniZer/README.md

 # Facial-RecogniZer

-install the requirements and then run faceCap.py and capture image then faceRec.py to start face recognition
+install the requirements and then run faceCap.py to capture image then faceRec.py to start face recognition

 👍